jaythequant/kucoin-cli/README.rst

 Features
 ++++++++
 * One-line database pipeline.
-Open a high stability pipe from kucoin's OHLC(V) endpoint to a database of your creation
+Open a high stability pipe from the KuCoin OHLC(V) endpoint to your SQL database
   * Automatically creates database or adds to pre-existing db
-  * Can handle multi-day data acqusitions sessions through dynamic timeout mechanism
+  * Capable of handling multi-day data acqusitions sessions through dynamic timeout mechanism
-* Feature rich OHLC(V) acquisition
-  * Query multiple currencies simultaneously
-  * Obtain clean pandas DataFrame output of paganated data
+  * Take a look at a pre-built example in the `examples` folder available at `github <https://github.com/jaythequant/kucoin-cli>`_

+* Highly configurable data acquisitions endpoints
+  * Spend less time cleaning and managing data
+  * Checkout `.ohlcv`, `.orderbook`, `.symbols`, and `.all_tickers`

-* Access to 99%+ of REST and Websocket endpoints
+* Access to 99%+ of KuCoin REST and Websocket endpoints
-* Fully implemented margin trading features
+* Seamless order management between Spot and Margin markets

 Quickstart
 ++++++++++